CarlRaymond/jquery.cardswipe/README.md

 is a strange thing to enter on a web page manually, and that the card reader "types" much faster than a human.

 The plugin uses a simple state machine and timer.
 The state machine starts in the IDLE state, waiting for a % character, which is the leading character on a swipe.
-This changes the state to PENDING, and starts the inter-digit timer.
+This changes the state to PENDING1, and starts the inter-digit timer.
 It also stops event propagation, so the % character does not get sent to the control with focus on the web page.
 Other characters are just passed through as normal.

-In the PENDING state, we await a keypress corresponding to a A-Z character, which is the card's format code.
+In the PENDING1 state, we await a keypress corresponding to a A-Z character, which is the card's format code.
 Credit cards and most private use cards (employee ID cards, etc.) use 'B', but other letters are possible.
 On seeing a format code, the state machine enters the READING state.
 If the next character is not a valid format code, the state machine returns to the IDLE state, and the keypress is not supressed.

+With a card or reader not using track 1, data will start with a ; character, causing a trasition to state PENDING2.
+A subsequent digit will cause a transition to the READING state.
+A non-digit will return to the IDLE state.

 In the READING state, we just append each incoming character to the buffer, until either the interdigit timer times out, or we see a carriage return character, which indicates the end of the scan, at least on some card